gilch/drython/README.md

 ## The Stack Module ##

-`Def`, from Drython's `statck` module, is an alternative way to write anonymous functions.
+`Def`, from Drython's `stack` module, is an alternative way to write anonymous functions.
 It is an executable data structure in the tradition of stack languages like Forth, Factor, and Joy.